 Market Your New Niche Focus

-Find ways to let others know about your business.
-In the beginning, spend time on marketing activities that directly result in calendar appointments and paying clients.
+Find ways to let others know about your accounting firm.
+In the beginning, spend time on marketing activities which directly result in calendar appointments and paying clients.
 This starts to build your client base and gets you paid.